adel-bz/MongoDB-Backup-Script/README.md

 # Requirements
 - You need a backup server with a FTP connection.
-- You should install FTP and tar package on your server. (if doesn't exist)
+- You should install FTP and tar package on your server. (if it doesn't exist)

 # Usage
 ### Clone Project